FLIGHT Intervention for Chronic Illness

 The trial information does not specify whether participants need to stop taking their current medications.
 It is best to discuss this with the study team to get a clear answer.

-What data supports the effectiveness of the FLIGHT Intervention treatment for chronic illness?
+What prior data suggests that the FLIGHT Intervention is safe for children with chronic illness?

 The FLIGHT study is for children with chronic illness, including those with multiple health conditions.
 It aims to improve their well-being through lifestyle changes and environmental adjustments, guided by a team of experts.
 Children must be able to participate in the intervention and assessments.